 Recurrent droughts and uncertainties about future water supplies

-have led several California communities to look to saltwater for
+have led several California communities to look to treat salty

-supplemental supplies through a process known as desalination.
+water for supplemental supplies through a process known as

 Desalination removes salt and other dissolved minerals from water